Australia eyes second flight from Wuhan as evacuees arrive on Christmas Island

 Australia on Saturday followed the United States in barring entry to all foreign nationals traveling from mainland China and raised its travel warning for China to the highest level, advising people against visiting the country at all.

-Reporting by Byron Kaye, with additional reporting by Praveen Menon in Wellington; Editing by Stephen Coates and Richard Pullin
+Reporting by Byron Kaye, with additional reporting by Praveen Menon in Wellington; Editing by Stephen Coates, Richard Pullin and Michael Perry